The Man Who Invented Christmas (film): Plot

 However, Charles finds it difficult to accept that a man as cruel and cold as Scrooge could undergo transformation.
-He rejects the idea, yet it continues to trouble him, manifesting as writer’s block.
-As he struggles with resolving Scrooge’s ending, his relationships with family and friends become increasingly strained, while his debts continue to grow.
+He rejects the idea, yet it continues to trouble him, manifesting as writer's block.
+As he struggles with resolving Scrooge's ending, his relationships with family and friends become increasingly strained, while his debts continue to grow.

 Finally Charles sends both his parents and Tara out of the house in a fit of rage.
 The next morning, he regrets dismissing her, but is unable to find and rehire her.
-His wife, Catherine Dickens (Morfydd Clark), tearfully confronts Charles over his recklessness and instability, and admits that she believes that he puts his work before his own family.
+His wife, Catherine Dickens, tearfully confronts Charles over his recklessness and instability, and tells him that she believes that he puts his work before his own family.

 It is revealed that much of Charles' animosity toward his father stems from his childhood trauma of laboring in a blacking factory after his family was taken to debtors' prison, all due to John Dickens' failure to pay his debts.
 Charles returns to the long-abandoned factory, where he confronts his own insecurities through the figure of Scrooge.
-Realizing that the story must center on redemption, he races home to complete the manuscript.
+Realizing that the story must centre on redemption, he races home to complete the manuscript.
 As he prepares to deliver it to the printer, Tara arrives to return a book he had lent her; Charles apologizes for his earlier outburst and invites her back into the household.

-At his wife’s suggestion, Charles also reconciles with his father, who is preparing to leave London.
+At his wife's suggestion, Charles also reconciles with his father, who is preparing to leave London.
 After reuniting with his family, he submits the manuscript in time for publication before Christmas.
 The Dickens family celebrates the holiday, and a closing text notes the overnight success of A Christmas Carol and its enduring influence on Christmas traditions.

 Production

-In addition to filming at Ardmore studios in Wicklow in Ireland, location filming was completed in and around Dublin (including Henrietta Street and North Great Georges Street) as well as in Wicklow; the latter was "transformed into 1840’s Victorian England" according to one source.
+In addition to filming at Ardmore studios in Wicklow in Ireland, location filming was completed in and around Dublin (including Henrietta Street and North Great Georges Street) as well as in Wicklow; the latter was "transformed into 1840's Victorian England" according to one source.
 Principal photography was completed on 21 January 2017.